 - Techno-economic analysis.
 Using EV proprietary algorithms, a calculated estimation on financial forecasts can be made, such as the cost price of the final compound and the breakeven point of the client.

-- Freedom to operate.
-Extensive patent search will uncover the freedom to operate in the targeted microorganisms and the targeted metabolic routes.
+- Technical patent scan.
+Extensive search will uncover the patent landscape in the targeted microorganisms and the targeted metabolic routes.

 - Engineering strategies.
 Making use of preliminary models, the different potential microorganisms and metabolic routes are studied and compared to find the most optimal options.